 A never-ending work ethic paid off and in July 2010, Avery Putter found himself as the newest member of Spectron Energy Inc. Spectron had a strong knowledge of Avery’s 18 years of commodity experience and his skills in brokering energy products off the floor.
 Avery convinced Spectron that opening a floor operation for options on the ICE floor would put them in a position to be successful.
-Spectron agreed and put Avery to work as the head of their soft and agricultural commodity floor operation.
+Spectron agreed and put Avery to work and gave him the opportunity to build a soft and agricultural commodity floor operation.
+For the prior two years they have been unable to get into this space.
 It was a great fit for both sides.

-By September that same year the floor operation for Spectron was officially launched and Avery Putter executed 15,000 option contracts in his first month.
-He had another smashing month in February of 2011 where he executed 35,000 contracts combined.
-With the evolution of exchange rules and a constantly growing customer base, he successfully brokered options on pre-negotiated contracts often and everything he had set out to achieve was coming to fruition.
+By September that same year the floor operation for Spectron was officially launched.
+With the evolution of exchange rules and a growing customer base, he successfully brokered options on pre-negotiated contracts often and everything he had set out to achieve was coming to fruition.
 Evolutionary styles, as often is the case, can be seen as a threat however, and in Avery’s case his skills were looked upon disapprovingly by some.
 The trading floor was closed by the (ICE) after a while but Avery was ready this time and he parted ways from Spectron to join up with Sweet Futures 1, LLC.

 In 2013, Putter got connected with Ian Sweet and together they found the livestock option markets traded on the CME in Chicago, had the policy in place that allowed them to be pre-negotiate and brokered off the floor.
 Even though no one was doing it at the time, Avery saw the perfect opportunity to add value for his clients.
-With Ian’s knowledge of the livestock industry and Avery’s understanding of brokering options, the relationship has been fruitful and once again Putter is pioneering offering execution like no other broker.
+We believe that With Ian’s knowledge of the livestock industry and Avery’s understanding of brokering options, the relationship has been successful.